 Recognize the lonely feelings and express them.
 To stop feeling lonely, we first must accept that we are feeling lonely.
 Sometimes admitting that to ourselves is difficult.
 We then have to express those feelings of loneliness in some way.
 We might try writing in a journal, writing a letter to a friend or relative, expressing one’s self through art or music, or doing anything else that lets us begin to express the feelings we have inside us—including pushing ourselves to talk with other people!
 Expressing our feelings might lead us to discover that our loneliness involves many feelings, including sadness, anger, and frustration.
 We might be able to begin to see where these feelings are coming from—what they are connected to in our lives.
 As we begin to see the connections we will be more able to begin to make changes.

 Become More Active

-The big change, of course, is to stop being passive and become more active.
-If we’re missing someone, such as parents, family, or friends, we can telephone, write, e-mail or visit them.
+The biggest change is to stop being passive and become more active.
+If we’re missing someone, such as parents, family, or friends, we can telephone, Facetime/Skype, e-mail, or visit them.
 Talking to an understanding friend can often help change our mood as well.
 If we don’t have an understanding friend, talking with a spiritual guide, teacher or counselor, or praying might be a place to start.
 If we are lonely because we are missing someone who has died, being able to express our grief at their loss and beginning to remember our happier moments with them and knowing that those memories can always be with us, can move us away from the lonely feelings.
 This can also apply to losses of significant friendships or romantic partners.